 Marathon Training Diet: What To Eat While Training For A Marathon

-Running a marathon is arguably one of the most rewarding and empowering experiences, and can be more than just a bucket list item for many runners.
+Running a marathon is arguably one of the most rewarding experiences, and can be more than just a bucket list item for many runners.
 Indeed, marathon training can be a lifestyle.
-When one marathon is done, the recovery period is often used to start planning the next one, several months out.
+When one marathon is done, the recovery period is often used to start planning the next one.

 Marathon Training Diet